acrlakshman/profileio/README.md

 1. Fork the repository :point_right: [ProfileIO]
 2. _(GitHub pages)_: If you want to deploy website to github pages, rename the repository to `<github username>.github.io`
+3. (One time task): To allow profileio workflows do their job, please enable workflows via `Actions`.
+After enabling, if you want them to run before make any changes to `main` repo of your branch, click `Run workflow` for `Build and deploy`
+   > Actions -> Build and deploy -> Run workflow -> Branch: main
-3. Update contents of `_profile/` either using github IDE or by cloning your repository and pushing the changes
+4. Update contents of `_profile/` either using github IDE or by cloning your repository and pushing the changes
-4. Wait until github actions complete
+5. Wait until github actions complete
-5. _(GitHub pages)_: Add `gh-pages` or `gh-pages-mac` as source for GitHub pages
+6. _(GitHub pages)_: Add `gh-pages` or `gh-pages-mac` as source for GitHub pages
    > Your repository -> settings -> GitHub pages -> Source
-6. If you want to deploy to `netlify`, use `deployment_platforms` as the production branch in netlify UI and `build` for the directory to publish
+7. If you want to deploy to [netlify], use `deployment_platforms` as the production branch in netlify UI and `build` for the directory to publish
-7. If you want to host website on your own server, you may use the directory `build/` after building the project
+8. If you want to host website on your own server, you may use the directory `build/` after building the project

 How it works?
 ---